Motivation Mapping

 • Define the OUTCOMES (bottom-middle).
 Try to think like the persona and define what they would like to achieve.
 Place the boxes vertically, as each box will need to link to an item in the next section.

-• Define the MOTIVATIONS/JOBS (bottom-left).
+• Define the MOTIVATION (bottom-left).
 For each outcome, define at least one motivation behind it.
 Think of why the persona wants to see that outcome.

 • Define the OBSTACLES (bottom-right).
 For each outcome, identify what is preventing the persona from reaching that outcome.